Lakeland community asks trustees to re-run levy for reduced amount

 Their pleas came after trustees put together a special meeting on Nov.
 7 but did not take public comment, instead opting to discuss their options going forward.

-The $19 million two-year supplemental levy failed with 48% support.
+The two-year, $19 million supplemental levy failed with 48% support.
 The funds largely would have gone to staff salaries and benefits with about $3 million earmarked for extracurriculars and athletics.
 The remainder would have gone toward transportation, safety and security needs and curriculum.

-Lakeland’s supplemental levy failed in March of 2023 but passed in May of that year.
+Lakeland’s supplemental levy failed in March 2023 but passed in May of that year.
 Prior to the 2023 levy failure, voters approved levies for more than 15 years.

 On Wednesday evening, the district’s five trustees sat in a row facing approximately 200 community members seated on the Lakeland High School bleachers.
 Just over a dozen speakers addressed the board during public comment.